Álvar Núñez Cabeza de Vaca

 Álvar Núñez Cabeza de Vaca (/es/; c.
 1488/90/92 – after 19 May 1559) was a Spanish explorer of the New World, and one of four survivors of the 1527 Narváez expedition.
-During eight years of traveling across what is now the US Southwest, he became a trader, evangelist, and faith healer to various Native American tribes before reconnecting with Spanish civilization in Mexico in 1536.
+During eight years of travelling across what is today the Southwestern United States, he became a trader, evangelist, and faith healer to various Native American tribes before reconnecting with Spanish civilization in Mexico in 1536.

 After returning to Spain in 1537, he wrote an account of his experiences, first published in 1542 as La relación y comentarios ("The Account and Commentaries"), and later retitled Naufragios y comentarios ("Shipwrecks and Commentaries").
 Cabeza de Vaca is sometimes considered a proto-anthropologist for his detailed accounts of the many tribes of Native Americans that he encountered.
 He has been portrayed as a unique explorer with a focus on expansion and faith conversion.

 In 1540, Cabeza de Vaca was appointed adelantado of what is now Paraguay, where he was governor and captain general of New Andalusia.
-He worked to build up the population of Buenos Aires but, charged with poor administration, he was arrested in 1544 and then transported to Spain for trial in 1545.
+He worked to build up the population of Buenos Aires, but in 1544 he was charged with poor administration and arrested.
+He was subsequently transported to Spain for trial in 1545.
 Although his sentence was eventually commuted, he never returned to the Americas.
-He introduced the story of the India Juliana in his accounts.